natalia-kim/Odin-Recipes/README.md

 # odin-recipes

 This is my first TOP project.
-The website will show 4 natural DIY coffee recipes:
+The site will have 4 DIY coffee based recipes:
 - coffee facial mask
 - coffee lip scrub
 - coffee hair shampoo